Our Team

 Michele Wilson (She/Her)

-Michele Aramati Wilson originally came to Yoga class for stress relief, and she quickly fell in love with all aspects of the practice.
+Michele originally came to Yoga class for stress relief, and she quickly fell in love with all aspects of the practice.
 She finds that Yoga connects body, breath, mind & spirit for a deep experience of well-being and peace.
 Having discovered her practice later in life, she has deep compassion for those just beginning their Yoga journey and those with physical limitations.
 Michele's teaching is inspired by the Yin practice, and she hopes to bring a sense of gentle calmness (and a light sense of humor!) to her classes.
 Michele completed her 200 Hour Yoga Teacher Training here at Holy Cow Yoga Center, and is grateful to be a part of the Holy Cow community.

 She teaches: Wednesdays at 9:30am and Fridays at 10:45am